matwilso/matwilso.github.io/_posts/robot-future.md

 The main argument today for using model-based RL (over model-free RL) is data efficiency.
 If you can extract more useful bits of information from the environment per step of interaction, you should need fewer interactions.
 Algorithms like Dyna make this happen by learning a dynamics model and then leveraging it as a proxy environment to collect extra rollouts in, and algorithms like MuZero learn a latent dynamics model and then leverage it for planning ahead and distilling into a policy.

-Unfortunately, greater data efficiency comes at the price of complexity.
-MBRL comes with extra theory to wrap your head around, and it comes with extra moving parts to train, debug, and tune.
-This tends to reduce iteration speed and slow progress<label for="sn-1" class="margine-toggle sidenote-number"/>.
+Unfortunately, greater data efficiency often comes at the price of complexity.
+MBRL comes with extra theory to wrap your head around and extra moving parts to train, debug, and tune.
+Extra complexity tends to reduce iteration speed and slow progress<label for="sn-1" class="margine-toggle sidenote-number"/>.
 <input type="checkbox" id="sn-1" class="margin-toggle"/>
 <span class="sidenote">
 There’s a decent argument here that MBRL has seen overall less adoption in the past several years because of this: it’s just easier to reach for and modify something like PPO or SAC than it is to reach for an MBRL algo like Dreamer.